-Figure 4 shows the correlation and partial correlation between the JFM PC1 and the FMAM precipitation anomalies to detect the pure impacts of PC1.
-As in Figure 4a, a statistically significant positive correlation is observed over southeastern China between the FMAM precipitation anomalies and the JFM PC1.
-The correlation coefficients obtain values as high as 0.5.
-However, almost no significant correlation is detected in this region after removal of the effects of PC2 for a partial correlation (Fig. 4b).
-The correlation and partial correlation techniques are also utilized to distinguish the impact of the C-Mode (PC2) from the ENSO mode (PC1).
-A statistically significant positive correlation between the C-Mode and the precipitation anomalies is detected over southeastern China (Fig.5a), which is not contaminated by the ENSO mode signal (Fig. 5b).
-These statistical relations suggest that the ENSO SST forcing itself is not able to produce more precipitation over southeastern China and its impacts on precipitation over southeastern China are only conveyed via the C-Mode through the interaction of ENSO with the annual cycle.
+(PC1).
+A statistically significant positive correlation between the C-mode and the precipitation anomalies is detected over southeastern China (Fig. 5a), which is not contaminated by the ENSO mode signal (Fig. 5b).
+These statistical relations suggest that the ENSO SST forcing itself is not able to produce more precipitation over southeastern China and its impacts on precipitation over southeastern China are only conveyed via the C-mode through the interaction of ENSO with the annual cycle.
 To further confirm those results, the FMAM rainfall variability is reconstructed using the simultaneous PC1 and PC2 information (Fig. 6).
-Almost no obvious precipitation varibility is explained by the PC1 time series alone.
+Almost no obvious precipitation variability is explained by the PC1 time series alone.
 However, in excess of 30% of variance can be explained when further considering the PC2 time series.
-This highlights the importance of the C-Mode.
+This highlights the importance of the C-mode.

-The atmospheric teleconnection is also examined here to understand possible links between precipitation anomalies over eastern China and the two leading modes (i.e., ENSO mode and the C-Mode).
-For the ENSO mode, there is an anomalous eastward moisture transport located on the equator, causing more precipitation over the central to eastern equatorial Pacific (Fig. 7a).
+The atmospheric teleconnection is also examined here to understand possible links between precipitation anomalies over eastern China and the two leading modes (i.e., ENSO mode and the C-mode).
+For the ENSO mode, there is an anomalous eastward moisture transport located on the equator, causing more precipitation over the central-eastern equatorial Pacific (Fig. 7a).
 The moisture transport anomalies are mainly induced by the meridionally quasi-symmetric CP westerly wind anomalies during El Niño events (Fig. 1a).
 No statistically significant atmospheric anomaly occurs over the WNP (Fig. 7a).
-When zonally averaging the meridional circulation over 110°-120°E, one finds strong sinking motion over the equatorial western Pacific due to a weakened Walker Circulation for the ENSO mode (Fig. 8a).
-In contrast to the ENSO mode, significant moisture transport anomalies associated with the C-Mode appear over the WNP region and the central South Pacific (Fig. 7b), consistent with the surface wind EOF2 pattern (Fig. 1b).
-In the northwest section of the anomalous WNP anticyclone, an anomalously north-eastward moisture transport prevails over southern East Asia, thereby bringing more moisture to East Asia from the deep tropics.
-For the meridional overturning circulation, the centre of the anomalous sinking motion is shifted northward by approximately 10°N for the C-Mode compared to the ENSO mode (Fig. 8b).
-Simultaneously for the C-Mode only, statistically significant rising air anomalies appear on both sides of the equator at approximately 10°-15°S and 20°-30°N (Fig. 8b).
+When zonally averaging the meridional circulation over 110°-120°E, one finds strong sinking motion over the equatorial western Pacific due to a weakened Walker circulation for the ENSO mode (Fig. 8a).
+In contrast to the ENSO mode, significant moisture transport anomalies associated with the C-mode appear over the WNP region and the central South Pacific (Fig. 7b), consistent with the surface wind EOF2 pattern (Fig. 1b).
+In the northwest section of the anomalous WNP anticyclone, an anomalously northeastward moisture transport prevails over southern East Asia, thereby bringing more moisture to East Asia from the deep tropics.
+For the meridional overturning circulation, the center of the anomalous sinking motion is shifted northward by approximately 10°N for the C-mode compared to the ENSO mode (Fig. 8b).
+Simultaneously for the C-mode only, statistically significant rising air anomalies appear on both sides of the equator at approximately 10°-15°S and 20°-30°N (Fig. 8b).
 The anomalous rising motion is much stronger north of the equator, corresponding to large precipitation anomalies over southern China.
-Our statistical analyses from Figures 4-8 suggest that the direct atmospheric response to the ENSO mode is confined to the equatorial region, modifying the zonal atmospheric circulation rather than the meridional circulation.
-The C-Mode acts to expand the equatorial atmospheric anomalies towards off-equatorial regions.
-Therefore, ENSO variability itself seems to have no significant impact on the East Asian climate; rather it may affect the East Asian climate variability through its interaction with the annual cycle of SST and lower tropospheric winds.
+Our statistical analyses from Figs. 4-8 suggest that the direct atmospheric response to the ENSO mode is confined to the equatorial region, modifying the zonal atmospheric circulation rather than the meridional circulation.
+The C-mode acts to expand the equatorial atmospheric anomalies toward off-equatorial regions.
+Therefore, ENSO variability itself seems to have no significant impact on the East Asian climate; rather, it may affect the East Asian climate variability through its interaction with the annual cycle of SST and lower tropospheric winds.